 The au pairs, placed by Energy Au Pair, will receive an "Energy Au Pair Book", where detailed information about the au pair program in Norway and all the practical information will be given.

 Between 18 and 30 years (au pair needs to apply for a work permit before she/he turns 30).

-The application for an au pair permit takes approximately 6 months.
+The application for an au pair-permit for non-EU-citizens takes approximately 4-6 months.
 It has to be arranged before going to Norway.

 A work permit can be granted for a period of two years maximum.

 A permit to work as an au pair may be renewed if au pair changes a host family.
 However, an au pair work permit cannot be given for more than 2 years.
 The application for a new work permit must be handed in at the local police station in Norway.

 An au pair is required to pay a fee to the Embassy or police if he/she applies for the residence permit.
 The fee is 9.100 NOK ( starting from 01.01.2022 ) for citizens of countries outside the EEA area.
 The au pair is responsible for paying the fee.
 However, we ask all our host families to cover a part of the expenses for the application fee so that the au pairs pay only 3500 NOK including the exchange rate and the transfer fee.